 More Information About Our Higher Learning Commission Accreditation

-Blessing-Rieman College of Nursing & Health Sciences as an institution of higher education is accredited by The Higher Learning Commission (HLC) and is a member of the North Central Association (NCA).
+Blessing-Rieman College of Nursing & Health Sciences as an institution of higher education is accredited by The Higher Learning Commission (HLC).
 Find out more about the Higher Learning Commission.

 You can also verify our accreditation status or ask questions by contacting the Higher Learning Commission at: